Part II

 What Is the Entangled Firmament?

-At its simplest, the Firmament is a conceptual framework that integrates science, spirituality, and philosophy into a unified vision of reality as profoundly interconnected, emergent, participatory, and paradoxically infinite.
+At its simplest, the Firmament is a way of seeing reality as profoundly interconnected, emergent, participatory, and paradoxically infinite.

-Working with this lens can soften the boundary between self and world, shifting existence from “Why me?” to “Why not me?”
+Held this way, the boundary between self and world can soften, shifting existence from “Why me?” to “Why not me?”

 The Dark Entangled